Veneto

 Venice

 Among the most beautiful cities in the world, it certainly needs no introduction.
-Located in the Venetian Lagoon, it was the capital of the Serenissima Republic of Venice for over a thousand years, a protagonist of central pages of medieval and modern history.
-Its coat of arms is the winged lion of St Mark, a true identifying symbol.
-Its beautiful views and picturesque canals, traversed by the iconic gondolas, have long inspired artists from all over the world.
-Along with Cannes and Berlin, Venice is one of the film capitals of Europe, thanks to the much celebrated annual film festival.
+Located in a lagoon, it was the capital of the Serenissima Republic of Venice for over a thousand years.
+The coat of arms is the winged lion of St Mark, a immediately recognisable symbol.
+Beautiful views and picturesque canals, traversed by the city’s iconic gondolas, have long inspired artists from all over the world.
+Along with Cannes and Berlin, Venice is one of the film capitals of Europe, as host of the much celebrated annual film festival.

 Verona